Twipped/Kalendae/readme.md

 This works for input elements as well, providing a popup calendar.

 	<input type="text" class="auto-kal">

-If you want to override the default settings, however, you must initialize Kalendae manually via JavaScript code.
+If you want to override the default settings, you can use data-kal attribute.

+    <div class="auto-kal" data-kal="months: 3"></div>

+Again, this will work for input elements as well.

+You can also setup Kalendae manually via JavaScript code.
 This should be done either at the end of the page, or in the DOMReady/Load event.
 To do this you must instantiate one of two objects, the widget class `Kalendae`, or the input element popup class `Kalendae.Input`.
 Both objects take two arguments:

 1. targetElement - This is either an Element object, or the element's ID as a string.
 2. options - An object containing the new options.
 Any option omitted will revert to the default setting.